• HOME

 View of Stanley and the Sawtooth Mountains

-Stanley, Idaho, population 63 as of the last census count, is nestled between the “River of No Return" Salmon River and the Sawtooth Mountains in central Idaho.
-Stanley is an outdoors activity mecca, with opportunities in the area for snowmobiling, downhill skiing, cross-country skiing, fishing, rafting, and many other outdoor activities.
 The Sawtooth Mountains to the west of Stanley have over 130 mountain peaks higher than 9,000 feet and hundreds of alpine lakes.
 The surrounding mountains combined with Stanley's elevation of 6253 feet help to create a very cold climate.
 Year round, Stanley is known for often being the coldest spot in the continental United States.
 There are only three months of the year when the average low temperature is above 32 degrees, which makes for a short growing season but makes for an excellent outdoor curling season.